DigitalPublishingToolkit/TOD50/md/05FakeNewsMemesUnconscious.md

 By following military-specialized channels on YouTube during the first week of 2023, one could see a trove of seemingly journalistic pieces about army movements preparing for a coup.
-Even the Bolsonaro family's social media channels were filled with a multitude of hidden signals tailored to their audience, pointing to a big event, a great disruption.
+Even the Bolsonaro family\'s social media channels were filled with a multitude of hidden signals tailored to their audience, pointing to a big event, a great disruption.
 This means that the invasion was prepared and fed through social media